- Written by: Alexandra Talarico

 Residential Inpatient Treatment

-Inpatient treatment, also known as residential rehab, is the most intensive level of addiction treatment [1].
+Inpatient treatment, also known as residential rehab, is the most intensive level of addiction treatment [4].
 This approach delivers immersive and structured 24/7 care in a safe and monitored setting.
-This form of care is beneficial for those with severe addictions, dual diagnosis – addictions with mental health conditions – or people who need supervised medical detox to kickstart their recovery.
+Residential addiction treatment may be a good fit if substance use is affecting your health or safety, if you need medical support during withdrawal, or if you’ve relapsed or have a dual diagnosis.
+Inpatient rehab provides a safe place to fully focus on your recovery.

 Core Components of Residential Rehab

-Residential drug and alcohol rehab in Illinois generally unfolds as follows:
+Residential drug and alcohol rehab in Illinois generally includes:

 Supervised medical detox